 (Original names of the children are not used in the article to protect their identity)

-The admission for Kids Time has started and parents of 4-10 years old children can grab this opportunity.
+The admission for Kids Time is ongoing and parents of 4-10 years old children can grab this opportunity.
 This is a chance to expose your children to the world-class learning technique and develop their future skills – creativity, problem-solving, critical thinking and emotional intelligence.

 Click the link below to know more.
 For any admission query, feel free to directly reach out to us at 01771588494.